DionysusBenstein/te/docs/docs.md

 Most important fields:

-A time the order has been opened and either completed or canceled
+A time the order has been opened and either filled or canceled
 ```
 "create_time" TIMESTAMP NOT NULL,
-"finish_time" TIMESTAMP NOT NULL,
+"update_time" TIMESTAMP NOT NULL,
 ```

 An id of the user who created the order